Overview

 without gaining a Client’s permission prior to trading.
 When SIG services Client accounts on a non-

 discretionary basis, all trades will be executed after gaining final approval of transactions from the Client.
-SIG

-may provide advice to Clients related to outside assets (“Held Away Assets”), where the Client retains all
+In certain instances, SIG will provide advice to Clients related to outside assets (“Held Away Assets”), where

-control of the account or retains control over trading authority.
-In most instances, SIG has no discretion to trade
+the Client retains all control of the account or retains control over trading authority.
+SIG has no discretion to

-a Client’s Held Away Assets and clients will need to execute any advice given on their own.
+trade a Client’s Held Away Assets and clients will need to execute any advice given on their own.

-Although SIG typically accepts clients with $ 2 million of investable assets or more, we accept clients of smaller
+Although SIG typically accepts clients with $ 2 million of investable assets or more, we accept clients of

 3